+Have you ever wondered what is chiropractic?
 Spinal manipulation dates back many thousands of years.
 Written records from ancient civilisations refer to the procedure of manipulating the spine.
 Hippocrates advised: “Get knowledge of the spine, for this is the requisite for many diseases”.
 Many cultures evolved practitioners of bone setting over the years.
 So what is chiropractic?
 And how does it differ to bone setting treatments of before?
 Modern chiropractic was formulated in 1895 when Canadian Daniel David Palmer performed what he termed the first chiropractic adjustment.
 He later went on to found The Palmer School of Chiropractic in Davenport Iowa in 1897.

-What is chiropractic?
 Is it just manipulation?

 Chiropractors are renowned for their manual therapy technique, the adjustment.
 However that is just one part of a chiropractors treatment.
 Posture advice, ergonomics, exercise, nutrition to name but a few all form part of a chiropractic treatment.
-Chiropractic is an holistic approach to healthcare and always has been.
+It is an holistic approach to healthcare and always has been.
 The spinal adjustment is a very powerful therapy but if poor habits are not altered your condition will continue to reappear.